BEWARE OF A DIFFERENT GOSPEL

 If a sinner should ask you the same question today, what would be your response?

-The gospel is indeed the good news to sinners when they are made to understand that Jesus Christ loves, accepts, and saves sinners in their mire of sins and does not wait for them to come out and clean up before embracing them.
+The gospel is indeed good news to sinners when they are made to understand that Jesus Christ loves, accepts, and saves sinners while they are still in their mire of sins and does not wait for them to come out and clean up before receiving and embracing them.

 Beloved, like Paul, you are called “to testify to the gospel of the grace of God” (Acts 20:24 NKJV).
 And not that of the law or works, which only result in condemnation; for “by the works of the law no flesh shall be justified.”
 (Gal.
 2:16 NKJV).